EMI RELOCATES PHILLIP RAULS TO SEATTLE IN 1987

 EMI Records Corey Hart and label executive Phillip Rauls share smiles together while in Seattle.
 Not many musicians can make claim of the success Corey Hart has experienced.

-Upon moving to Seattle Phillip remarked that, "The view driving to work everyday was simply spectacular as you've got snowcap mountains, the ocean and Latte stands on every corner."
+Upon moving to Seattle, Phillip remarked that "The view driving to work everyday was simply spectacular as you've got snowcap mountains, the ocean...and Latte stands on every corner."

 In this photo the talented EMI promotion staff welcomes Jack Statter to their tribe as the "Chief Promo Officer."
 The marketing team went on to conquer ground breaking achievements in the field of artist development while maintaining chart dominance for the label's prestigious roster of artists.
-Plus, they knew how to party.
+Plus, the group knew how to party.

 The soundtrack to the Hollywood blockbuster "Pretty Woman" was on EMI Records.
 The film was a hilarious romantic comedy featuring Richard Gere and Julia Roberts and one of the largest grossing movies of that genre.
 The soundtrack was considered by many as 'The Best Pop Soundtrack Ever' and featured the massive hits, "King Of Wishful Thinking" by Go West and "It Must Have Been Love" by Roxette.